Karol Kuryluk: Literary career

-In 1933 Kuryluk founded the cultural periodical Sygnały (Signals Magazine) with the poet Tadeusz Hollender and became its editor-in-chief.
+In 1933, Kuryluk founded the cultural periodical Sygnały (Signals Magazine) with the poet Tadeusz Hollender and became its editor-in-chief.
 He called upon the young literary talent in the city (Erwin Axer, Stanisław Jerzy Lec, Czesław Miłosz, Mirosław Żuławski), won over established writers from all over the country (Maria Dąbrowska, Bruno Schulz, Leopold Staff, Andrzej Strug, Julian Tuwim), and published translations of writings by foreign authors (Appolinaire, Henri Barbusse, André Malraux, Carl von Ossietzky, Bertrand Russell, Upton Sinclair, Paul Valéry).
-Special issues were dedicated to Jewish, Ukrainian and Belorussian culture, and to the city of Lwów.
+Special issues were dedicated to Jewish, Ukrainian and Belarusian culture, and to the city of Lwów.

 Signals promoted the work of contemporary Polish artists (Henryk Gotlib, Bruno Schulz, Zygmunt Waliszewski) and avant-garde photographers (Otto Hahn, Mieczysław Szczuka), and popularized modern European art (van Gogh, Gauguin, Archipenko, Max Ernst).
-A group of gifted graphic artists and caricaturists (K. Baraniecki, F. Kleinmann, Eryk Lipiński, Franciszek Parecki) collaborated with the magazine, which was famous for its biting humor and merciless derision of Hitler, Mussolini, Franco and the Polish anti-Semites, but also of Stalin.
-By mid-thirties Signals had become a leading periodical of the leftist Polish intelligentsia.
+A group of gifted graphic artists and caricaturists (K. Baraniecki, F. Kleinmann, Eryk Lipiński, Franciszek Parecki) collaborated with the magazine, which was renowned for its biting humor and merciless derision of Hitler, Mussolini, Franco and the Polish anti-Semites, but also of Stalin.
+By mid-thirties, Signals had become a leading periodical of the leftist Polish intelligentsia.

-In 1938, an armed gang of ONR (National Radical Camp) raided the editorial office and Kuryluk just barely escaped being killed.
-Yet he managed to continue publishing Signals, in spite of financial hardship, ongoing censorship and vicious political attacks, until the outbreak of World War II.
+In 1938, an armed gang of ONR (National Radical Camp) raided the editorial office and Kuryluk barely escaped being killed.
+Yet, he managed to continue publishing Signals, despite financial hardship, ongoing censorship and vicious political attacks, until the outbreak of World War II.
 The last issue came out in August 1939.
 In September 1939, after the Soviet annexation of Lwów, Kuryluk deposited his "Signals" archive at the Ossolineum Library (now Stefanyk Library) where it has survived until now.
 Kuryluk was offered a job at Czerwony Sztandar (Red Flag), a Soviet-sponsored newspaper, but soon lost it because of the poem "Today Stalin called me" by Tadeusz Hollender published in Signals.

 In 1965, he became the director of the PWN Science Publisher, publishing the Big PWN Encyclopedia.
 When the volume with the entry on Nazi Camps was released, a storm broke out.
 The entry contained the factual information about the Nazi Camps being divided into concentration camps and extermination camp (for Jews).
 This division, however, was used as a pretext to attack the Encyclopedia editors.
 The Party's nationalist faction insinuated that they were all Jews, accused them of "historical treachery that would rob the Polish people of their justified war suffering," and organized street demonstrations to protest "the Zionist plot."